Protect your business against crime

-- cyber crime - malicious people might gain access to your systems and alter, steal or delete data - manage cyber security risks
+- cyber crime - malicious people might gain access to your systems and alter, steal or delete data - cyber security risk management

-- fraud - theft of sensitive data such as employee records or valuable intellectual property by hackers or even your own employees - preventing business data theft
+- fraud - theft of sensitive data such as employee records or valuable intellectual property by hackers or even your own employees - business data breach and theft

 - data loss - caused by any of the above or by loss of hardware - eg by a flood at your premises

 Small steps can help increase data security.
 For example, all computers should be password protected and have internet firewall and anti-virus software.
 Employees who use computer equipment on a regular basis should change their passwords and back up their files regularly.
 Any information kept on electronic equipment should be copied and kept securely off-site and in a fire-proof safe.
 Protect your business online.